zooniverse/front-end-monorepo/docs/arch/adr-17.md

 - Production deployment will now be done manually triggered by lita command on slack and using a git tag for production
 - The Jenkins file will be updated to use the git tags to determine the location of the deployment
 - Cloudfront will be configured to load the correct microservice app depending on route:
     - Both the staging (https://frontend.preview.zooniverse.org) and production domains (www.zooniverse.org) will have cloudfront configurations that will match URL traffic against rules setup in Cloudfront.
+The staging rules will map to the staging apps and the production rules will map to the production apps.
     - The cloudfront rules match paths on the incoming URL, i.e. `/about/team` maps to a registered service via DNS, e.g.
         + When a `GET` request for URL `www.zooniverse.org/about/team` hits cloudfront, it maps to the `fe-content-pages.zooniverse.org` service domain.
         + Cloudfront then proxies that request via DNS lookup to the Kubneretes (K8) ingress service